saturnlighting/literature-review/README.md

 demonstrated, street lighting will benefit more certain groups such as women.

-#### Is this negative effect due to fear of being run over by motorirsed traffic or a victim of crime in the dark?
+#### Is this positive effect due to fear of being run over by motorirsed traffic or a victim of crime in the dark?

-#### Is the association between cycling and darkness the same between different groups?
+#### Is the association between road lighting and cycling uptake the same between different groups?

-#### What happens to people who do not cycle when it is dark?
-Do they avoid their trips?
-Do they change their mode of transport?
-Do they change their routes?

 #### What type of road lighting is the most suitable for cycling to increase and be safer?